 - The Jabber-service itself does not store any regular connection information.
 This means we will never be able to tell in hindsight where you connected from.

-- The webserver that serves this website (as well as account.jabber.at, list.jabber.at and others) keeps access logs (in the standard Apache log format) that are stored for up to four weeks.
+- The webserver that serves this website (and e.g. list.jabber.at) keeps access logs (in the standard Apache log format) that are stored for up to four weeks.

 Per default, the server stores the following data about you: